2020 U.S. Census Information

 The Community Development Department works very closely and in support of the Mayor, City Council, Building Board of Appeals, Red Lodge Planning Board and Zoning Commission, Parks Board, and Zoning Board of Adjustment.

-The Community Development Director provides oversight to both the City Building Inspector and the City Planner, and the Sustainability Coordinator.
+The Community Development Director provides oversight to the City Building Inspector, the City Planner, and the Sustainability Coordinator.
 The Director also works very closely with the Mayor on Budgeting and Special Projects.

 Located: City Hall 1 Platt Avenue South (1 block East of Broadway on 11th Street)